.comment-link {margin-left:.6em;}

 Labels:

-The New Moon is Sunday March 10.
-The Moon is at perigee, when it is closest to the Earth, on the 10th as well.
+The New Moon is Thursday, October 3.
+The Moon is at apogee, when it is furthest from the Earth on the 3rd as well.
+Daylight savings stars October 6.

 Similar views will be seen from the rest of Australia at the equivalent local time (60 minutes after sunset).

-Whole sky on Saturday, March 10 as seen from Adelaide at 21:08 ACDST, 90 minutes after sunset (click to embiggen).
-Jupiter is low in the north-west.
+Whole sky on Saturday, Saturday, October 5 as seen from Adelaide at 19:46 ACST, 90 minutes after sunset (click to embiggen).

 Elsewhere in Australia will see a similar view at the equivalent time (90 minutes after sunset).